-Matthew Metzger’s paintings often closely replicate not-quite-familiar images, cultural artifacts, or common objects that signify nauseating conditions of power—conditions that for him leave self-expression feeling inadequate or corrupted, requiring a different way forward.
+Matthew Metzger’s paintings often closely replicate not-quite-familiar images, cultural artifacts, or common objects that for him relate to nauseating conditions of power—conditions that leave self-expression feeling inadequate or corrupted, requiring a different way forward.
 While rendering each painting with an obsessive focus, Metzger relies on abstraction to more than formal ends, using it as an active means of distortion that mirrors the effects of our information ecologies and other aspects of culture today.

 In Heirloom, Metzger presents a new ensemble of works, conceived as an installation for the Renaissance Society and its space.
 This exhibition strategically brings together a collection of “odds and ends,” paintings that echo and invert motifs shared among many of Metzger’s ongoing series and beyond.
 Whether political regimes, or expressive vocabularies, capitalism, or simply the heart’s ability to pump blood, what do we do with the systems we inherit that fail repeatedly?
 This question has continued to unravel slowly in Metzger’s studio over the past four years.
 Recognizing the breadth of such a question, Metzger considers the ramifications and aesthetics of learned behaviors and ideologies, and their impacts on traditions of expression.